-Lack of space or facilities for arts-based and cultural businesses
+Lack of space or facilities for arts-based and cultural businesses businesses, and opportunities such as a hub with a creative/arts/craft focus, should be investigated.

 Despite the quality and diversity of cultural events offered in Knox, and the strong community support for festivals, arts and crafts, exhibitions and the performing and visual arts, there is no existing local facility, public or private, that can act as a creative cultural hub for Boronia.